 • excellent corrosion stability;

-• light weight contributes to the simplicity of installation;
+• low weight contributes to the simplicity of installation;

 • acceptable cost.

-• you can not use copper elements when installing a system that in a short time disable the battery;
+• it is impossible to use copper elements when installing the system, which in a short time derive a battery;

-• a small operational period rarely exceeding 10 years.
+• a small operating period, rarely exceeding 10 years.

 aluminum_500x450

-Despite a number of positive and negative points, some operational characteristics of radiators of aluminum heating depend on the method of manufacturing products.
+Despite a number of positive and negative points, some operational characteristics of heating radiators from aluminum depend on the method of manufacturing products.

-• casting when the required amount of pre -made sections is connected into a single design by steel nipples and sealing gaskets.
-The main feature of the radiators made by the casting method is the release of products of rather complex shapes, which allows you to choose the size of the radiator based on the specific conditions of future operation.
-At the same time, the joints of individual sections rarely withstand the appressive pressure of the central heating systems;
+• the casting when the required amount of pre-manufactured sections is connected to a single design by steel nipples and sealing pads.
+The main feature of radiators manufactured by the casting method is the production of products of rather complex forms, which allows you to choose the size of the radiator, based on the specific conditions of future operation.
+At the same time, the location of the compound of individual sections is rarely withstanding the crimping pressure of central heating systems;

-• extrusion, when an aluminum profile missed through special equipment is converted into a finished product.
-Unlike casting, radiators produced by extrusion method have greater resistance to pressure drops inside the heating system.
-At the same time, it is simply impossible to remove or add sections from the finished product.
+• extrusion when the aluminum profile passed through special equipment is converted to the finished product.
+In contrast to cast, radiators manufactured by extrusion are greater resistance to pressure drops inside the heating system.
+At the same time remove or add sections from the finished product is simply impossible.
 The number of sections of the finished radiator varies within 3-16.

-A variety of aluminum heating radiators are anodized products, the production of which is made of metal that has undergone better cleaning and underwent anotic oxidation.
-Unlike simple aluminum, anodized radiators have a rather high resistance to chemicals present in central heating coolants.
-In addition, the connection of individual sections is not carried out by means of nipples, but the couplings fixed from the outside of the product, which increases the strength of the batteries before sharp jumps of pressure in the system.
-However, anodized devices are an order of magnitude more expensive than their counterparts, so they are not popular among a large circle of consumers.
+The species of aluminum radiators of heating are the anodized products, the production of which is carried out from the metal, which has passed better cleaning and exposed to anodic oxidation.
+Unlike simple aluminum, the anodized radiators have quite high resistance to chemicals present in the coolants of central heating.
+In addition, the connection of individual sections is carried out not by nipples, and the couplings recorded from the outside of the product, which increases the strength of the batteries in front of sharp pressure surges in the system.
+However, anodized instruments are an order of magnitude more expensive than their fellow, so they are not popular among the large circle of consumers.

 Anodized_500x450

-Thus, you should not install aluminum batteries in rooms with central heating, and for uniform heating of the premises heated from the autonomous system, it is advisable to install a circulation pump.
+Thus, it is not necessary to establish aluminum batteries into rooms with central heating, and to uniformly heating the rooms heated from the autonomous system, it is desirable to install a circulation pump.

 Bimetallic radiators

-Thanks to the ideal combination of steel and metal, bimetallic heating radiators turn the disadvantages of metals used in the production process into the advantages of the finished structure, including steel pipes for the movement of coolant, which are externally enclosed in an aluminum membrane.
-Along with aluminum devices, bimetallic batteries are produced by casting and extrusion.
+Due to the ideal combination of steel and metal, bimetallic heating radiators turn the disadvantages used in the process of metals in the advantage of the finished design, which includes steel pipes for the movement of the coolant, which are externally enclosed in aluminum shell.
+Along with aluminum devices, bimetallic batteries are manufactured by casting and extrusion.

 Pros:

-• excellent thermal conductivity characteristic of aluminum batteries;
+• excellent thermal conductivity inherent in aluminum batteries;

 • good strength indicators;